dhanush-bm/dhanush-bm/README.md

-● 🌱 I’m currently Working as a Cloud Data Engineer at the North Texas Tollway Authority located.
+● 🌱 I’m currently Working as a Cloud Data Engineer at the North Texas Tollway Authority.

 ● 👯 I’m looking to collaborate on Projects,Tech Articles

 ● 💬 Talk to me about Python, Machine Learning, SQL, Freelancing Opportunites, Finance, Open Source, Statistics, Mathematics, Data